JACT Hunting

 James true - why do you hunt?

 I hunt for a few reasons, the first & foremost is because of my dad.
 I grew up watching him hunt in Alaska where his passion for the outdoors was instilled into me.
 Looking back at that time (1970’s), my dad would leave for a couple of weeks with his buddies to hunt the Alaskan bush.
 They would all return, tags filled & coolers full of meat.
 Our garage would become a small meat processing plant & no part of the animal was wasted.
-I realize now this was a way for my dad to stretch our budget… with the cut & wrapped meat filling the freezer for the year.
-This was an important addition to providing for the family on top of his career.

 Jim True (Dad) with Alaskan Moose